 - Installing the new software in a test environment and certifying important workflows before rolling it out to the entire organization.

-When the people you collaborate with can't migrate to ArcGIS Pro 3.0 at the same time, you will need to know what can and can't be shared between ArcGIS Pro 2.x and 3.0.
+When the people you collaborate with can't migrate to ArcGIS Pro 3.x at the same time, you need to know what can and can't be shared between ArcGIS Pro 2.x and 3.x.
 The following sections provide those details and other related information.

-- Create backups or project packages in situations where you are collaborating with other organizations or team members who are still using ArcGIS Pro 2.x.
+- Create backups or project packages in situations in which you are collaborating with other organizations or team members who are using ArcGIS Pro 2.x.

-- For sharing, you can continue to share to ArcGIS Enterprise or ArcGIS Server 10.9.1 or earlier from ArcGIS Pro 3.0, though the content may be downgraded.
-Use ArcGIS Pro 3.0 with ArcGIS Enterprise 11 to use new functionality.
+- For sharing, you can continue to share to ArcGIS Enterprise or ArcGIS Server 10.9.1 or earlier from ArcGIS Pro 3.x, though the content may be downgraded.
+Use ArcGIS Pro 3.x with ArcGIS Enterprise 11.0 or later to use new functionality.

-- Projects and project templates (.aprx, .ppkx, and .aptx files) saved with any version of ArcGIS Pro 2.x can be opened and used by both ArcGIS Pro 2.x and 3.0.
-However, projects and project templates saved using ArcGIS Pro 3.0 cannot be opened by ArcGIS Pro2.x.
+- Projects and project templates (.aprx, .ppkx, and .aptx files) saved with any version of ArcGIS Pro 2.x can be opened and used by both ArcGIS Pro 2.x and 3.x.
+However, projects and project templates saved using ArcGIS Pro 3.x cannot be opened by ArcGIS Pro 2.x.

-- Project packages can be created in 3.0 and then opened as a project in 2.x.
+- Project packages can be created in 3.x and opened as a project in 2.x.

-- You cannot save a copy of an ArcGIS Pro 3.0 project that can be opened with any 2.x version of ArcGIS Pro.
-If a project is saved with a recent version of ArcGIS Pro, such as 2.9, it can be opened with previous versions of ArcGIS Pro 2.x, such as 2.0, but the project will be downgraded in a manner appropriate for the previous version.
+- You cannot save a copy of an ArcGIS Pro 3.x project that can be opened with any 2.x version of ArcGIS Pro.
+If a project is saved with a newer version of ArcGIS Pro 2.x, such as 2.9, it can be opened with previous versions of ArcGIS Pro 2.x, such as 2.0, but the project will be downgraded in a manner appropriate for the older version.

-- If the current project was originally created with ArcGIS Pro 2.x, a warning appears before changes are saved in 3.0.
-If you proceed, the version of the project will be changed to 3.0, and ArcGIS Pro 2.x will not be able to open it.
-If the project is shared, consider saving a copy of the project that is specific to ArcGIS Pro 2.x using Save As.
-1.x projects can also still be opened.
+- If the current project was created with ArcGIS Pro 2.x, a warning appears before changes are saved in 3.x.
+If you proceed, the version of the project will be changed to 3.0 or later, and ArcGIS Pro 2.x will not be able to open it.
+If the project is shared, consider using 2.x to save a backup copy of the 2.x project before opening and saving it in 3.x.

 - User configuration settings are carried over.

-- Globe service layers are not supported at 3.0.
-It is recommended that you republish the original layer to a supported service, such as map service or feature service.
+- Globe service layers are not supported at 3.x.
+It is recommended that you republish the original layer to a supported service, such as a map service or feature service.
 For projects using a globe service for elevation, the default Esri Terrain 3D service can be used.

 - Web styles will be downgraded with earlier versions but can still be published.